cedricholz/Fizz-Buzz-Dialer/README.md

 }
 ```

-Install Python and Gitbash.
+Install Python3 and Gitbash.

-In the Gitbash terminal install flask with the command, pip3 install flask.
+In the Gitbash terminal install flask with the command, "pip3 install flask".

-Then move to the directory of the Fizz-Buzz-Dialer
+Move to the directory of the Fizz-Buzz-Dialer.

-Run the app with the command, python flask_app.py
+Run the app with the command, "python flask_app.py".

 Go to http://127.0.0.1:5000/ to view the application.